vtquan/vtquan.github.io/_posts/2017-06-14-adding-a-new-page-pt2.md

         newCounter = newCounterModel }
 ```

-The record expression on a new line might be confusing but it is just a parameter for the ``urlUpdate`` function along with result.
+The record on a new line might be confusing but it is just a parameter for the ``urlUpdate`` function along with result.
 The result of the function is put into the values ``model`` and ``cmd``.

-The last code portion, ``Cmd.map NewCounterMsg newCounterCmd`` is to add the new Message and Command that we got to the list of commands for Elmish to keep track of.
+The last code portion, ``Cmd.map NewCounterMsg newCounterCmd`` is to add the new Message and Command that we got to the list of commands for Elmish to keeps track of.

 ### Handling Messages and Models

-Finally, to get the application to handle the Message that your page will send.
+Finally, time to tell the application how to handle your Message.
 While still in "src/State.fs", change the following

 ```fsharp
 let update msg model =